Welcome!

 CLINICAL ASSIGNMENTS

-We have clinical sites located in Loma Linda, Redlands, San Bernardino, Hemet, Palm Springs, Riverside, Apple Valley, Murrieta, Los Angeles, and the Imperial Valley.
-Students are expected to provide their own transportation to and from clinicals, which could be up to 60 miles one way.
+The EL BSRS program clinical sites are located in Loma Linda, Redlands, San Bernardino, Hemet, Palm Springs, Riverside, Apple Valley, Murrieta, Los Angeles, and the Imperial Valley.
+Students are expected to provide their own transportation to and from clinicals, which could be up to 60 miles one way from the university.
 Students are assigned to a clinical site at the beginning of the program.

 TERM DATES